 Charlotte Lydia Riley

-A couple of years ago I presented a conference paper exploring how various female Ministers for Overseas Development – Barbara Castle, Judith Hart, and Claire Short – had experienced and enacted their political role as a woman.
-Overseas development is a function within the British government that has often been dispensed by a woman (more so than any other ministerial role except women and equalities), and it is interesting to think why that might be the case and how that might affect the reception of overseas aid more broadly.
-I examined the very gendered reception of their identity (for example, the press coverage framed around their role ‘mothering the world’ through the dispensation of aid, or hate mail which responded as much to their personal appearance as their actual policies), and the ways in which critiques of aid policy often became critiques of these politicians as feminine figures (for example, aid spending being cast as an overly sentimental drain on the public purse, supported by emotional female politicians).
-I also explored how these women used their femininity to sell aid to the British and international public, often embracing photo opportunities and babies in the global south, or rhetorically focusing on British aid spending as a way to improve the lives of ‘women and girls’ around the world.
+A couple of years ago I presented a paper exploring how female Ministers for Overseas Development – Barbara Castle, Judith Hart, and Claire Short – experienced and enacted their political role as a woman.
+Overseas development within the British government has often been dispensed by a woman (more so than any other ministerial role except women and equalities), and it is interesting to think why that might be, and how that might affect the reception of overseas aid.
+I examined the gendered reception of their identity (the press coverage framed around their role ‘mothering the world’ through the dispensation of aid, hate mail which responded as much to their personal appearance as their actual policies), and the ways in which critiques of aid policy often became critiques of these politicians as feminine figures (aid spending being cast as an overly sentimental drain on the public purse, supported by emotional female politicians).
+I also explored how these women used their femininity to sell aid to the British and international public, embracing photo opportunities and babies in the global south, or casting aid as a way to improve the lives of ‘women and girls’ around the world.

-In the question session after the paper, one senior male academic put up his hand and disputed the idea that these women’s gender was especially influential in the politics of overseas aid.
-He argued that the women had developed particular political perspectives on aid and development through their position within the Labour movement and that this, and the chronological context in which they were working, was far more important than their gender.
-This critique is perhaps reasonable; it is clearly important not to reduce female politicians to only their gender, and the fact that these women were all Labour politicians might indeed have more to do with their perspective on aid or depiction as aid ministers.
+In the question session, one senior male academic put up his hand to dispute the idea that these women’s gender was especially influential in the politics of overseas aid.
+He argued that the women had developed political perspectives on aid and development through their position within the Labour movement and that this, and the chronological context in which they were working, was more important than their gender.
+This critique is perhaps reasonable; it is clearly important not to reduce female politicians to their gender, and the fact that these women were all Labour politicians might indeed have more to do with their perspective on aid or depiction as aid ministers.
 But one aspect of his question stuck with me: at one point, he commented that Judith Hart was an economist, and so ‘did not write like a woman’.